-- Professor of Chemistry & Physics and Co-Chair of the Department of Chemistry and Physics
+- Professor and Chair of the Chemistry and Physics Department

 This minor or specialization allows students to study a broad range of sub-fields.
 You'll learn how to approach the world's problems from many angles and find green solutions.

 You'll address today's growing environmental concerns with innovative strategies — like improved conservation, sustainable development and the restoration of natural resources — and develop a comprehensive understanding of environmental functions.

 Our campus culture is focused around green initiatives.
 Take our Management and Academic building for example.
 It earned Gold LEED certification from the U.S. Green Building Council.
 And it uses 34% less water and 38% less energy than similar buildings of the same size.

 Our students put theory into practice through on-site research, off-site research and internships.